bgaster/zcreative/README.md

 # zcreative - toys for creating stuff in zig with visuals and audio

+This repo is a playground for me to learn zig.

 ## TODOs

 - [X] Get nanovg up a running within zig